 • Management of heavy bleeding

-• Fertility-focused planning if pregnancy is a goal
+• Fertility-focused planning when pregnancy is a goal

 How I can help